Skip to content

 Create and configure a VPC endpoint for Systems Manager

 Note: VPC endpoints map to a specific subnet.
-If you select multiple subnets when you create the VPC endpoints, then one endpoint is created for each selected subnet.
-Your billing costs increase because you incur charges for each endpoint.
+If you select multiple subnets when you create the VPC endpoints, then Amazon VPC creates one endpoint for each selected subnet.
+You incur charges for each endpoint.

 Complete the following steps: